chmurakrajowa/terraform-provider-ochk/docs/resources/firewall_ew_rule.md

 * `direction` - (Optional) The traffic direction that the firewall rule applies to.
 Allowed values: `IN`, `IN_OUT`, `OUT`.
 Default value: `IN_OUT`.
 * `disabled` - (Optional) Sets this rule to be disabled.
 Default: false
 * `ip_protocol` - (Optional) The transport protocol used for the connection.
 Allowed values: `IPV4`, `IPV6`, `IPV4_IPV6`.
 Default value: `IPV4_IPV6`.
 * `services` - (Optional) Identifier of the type of traffic to which a firewall rule applies.
-Use `ochk_service` data source for finding service id.
+Use `ochk_service` data source for finding default service id.
+* `custom_services` - (Optional) Identifier of the type of traffic to which a firewall rule applies.
+Use `ochk_custom_service` data source for finding custom service id.
 * `source` - (Optional) Identifier of source.
 The source in a rule can be a previously created security group.
 Use ochk_security_group data source for finding security group id.
 One of source or destination identifiers are required.
 * `destination` - (Optional) Identifier of destination that will to be used as match criteria for outgoing traffic.
 The destination in a rule can be a previously created security group.
 Use ochk_security_group data source for finding security group id.
 One of source or destination identifiers are required.